 | Validation | Meta (PyTorch team)[17] | "1600 GPUs via Slurm just worked" |

-This report was compiled from 32 primary sources including Crusoe's corporate website, 8 individual job postings (Ashby), press releases, investor announcements, third-party research (Contrary Research, Sacra, McKinsey, Growjo), and industry publications (Data Center Frontier, Fierce Network, Network World, TipRanks).
+This report was compiled from 51 primary sources including Crusoe's corporate website, product pages, engineering blog (10 blog posts from Oct 2025-Feb 2026), 8 individual job postings (Ashby), press releases, investor announcements, third-party research (Contrary Research, Sacra, McKinsey, Growjo, ZoomInfo), and industry publications (Data Center Frontier, Fierce Network, Network World, TipRanks, Techstrong.ai).
 Revenue projections are estimated from Sacra Research.
-Organizational structure is inferred from the official leadership page and job descriptions.
+Organizational structure is inferred from the official leadership page, ZoomInfo, and job descriptions.
+Managed inference competitive positioning data sourced from public pricing pages and company websites.
 All performance claims are self-reported by Crusoe unless otherwise noted.
-Report accessed and compiled February 14-16, 2026.
+Report originally compiled February 14-16, 2026; updated February 20, 2026 with managed inference platform analysis, BYOM coverage, leadership additions, competitive positioning map, Feb 2026 product launches (ISO 27001+42001, Command Center, MCP Server, GB200 benchmarks, AMD SkyPilot), and Eesha Pathak leadership addition.